UMNO: History

 When the results were released, it emerged that the Alliance had won 51 of the 52 seats contested, with the other seat going to PAS (the Pan-Malayan Islamic Party, a group of Islamists that split from UMNO).
 The Tunku became the first Chief Minister of Malaya.

 Throughout this period, the Malayan Emergency had been on-going.
 The Malayan National Liberation Army (MNLA), the armed wing of the Malayan Communist Party (MCP), committed sabotage campaigns against the British by disrupting transportation and communication networks, attacking police stations, burning down factories, with the goal of gaining independence for Malaya by making British rule in Malaya too expensive to maintain.
 The colonial government declared the MCP, along with several left-wing political groups, illegal in 1948.
 In 1955, the Alliance government together with the British High Commissioner declared an amnesty for the communist insurgents who surrendered.
 Representatives from the Alliance government also met with leaders of the MCP in an attempt to resolve the conflict peacefully, as their manifesto in the election stated.
 Chin Peng, the MCP Secretary-General, insisted that the MCP be allowed to contest elections and be declared a legal political party as a pre-condition to laying down arms.
 However, the Tunku rejected this, leading to an impasse.

 In 1956, the Tunku led a group of negotiators, comprising Alliance politicians and representatives of the Malay rulers, to London.
 There, they brokered a deal with the British government for independence.
 The date of independence was set as 31 August 1957 on the condition that an independent commission is set up to draft a constitution for the country.
 The Alliance government was also required to avoid seizing British and other foreign assets in Malaya.
 A defence treaty would also be signed.

-The Reid Commission, led by Lord William Reid, was formed to draft the constitution.
+The Reid Commission, led by Lord Reid, was formed to draft the constitution.
 Although enshrining concepts such as federalism and a constitutional monarchy, the proposed constitution also contained provisions protecting special rights for the Malays, such as quotas in admission to higher education and the civil service, and making Islam the official religion of the federation.
 It also made Malay the official language of the nation, although the right to vernacular education in Chinese and Tamil would be protected.
 Although the Tunku and the Malay rulers had asked the Reid Commission to ensure that "in an independent Malaya all nationals should be accorded equal rights, privileges and opportunities and there must not be discrimination on grounds of race and creed," the Malay privileges, which many in UMNO backed, were cited as necessary by the Reid Commission as a form of affirmative action that would eventually be phased out.
 These measures were included as Articles 3, 152 and 153 of the Constitution.

 Independence was declared by the Tunku in Merdeka Stadium on 31 August 1957, marking a transition into a new era of Malayan and Malaysian politics.